ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/03-Building a foundation/05-Sorting-and-Filtering.md

 :::important

 When we allow the consumer to filter on any field and/or sort by and field, we no longer are in control over how our resolver will perform.
-This has security and performance implications.
+This has security and performance implications, e.g. you probably want to make sure that all fields, that can be used for sorting and filtering, have an index defined in a relational database.
 Ensure that you only expose fields to the filter and/or sorting middleware that you really need.

-The data package allows you to control what fields are filterable or sortable and what filter- or sort-operations are permitted on the fields.
+The data package allows you to control what fields are filterable or sortable and what filter or sort operations are permitted on the fields.

 :::